hnzhang/notes/AWS-architect-associate.md

 ## Redshift availability
 Redshift is single-AZ.
 To run in multi-AZ you whould have to run multiple Redshift Clusters in different AZ with the same inputs.
 Snapshots can be saved into different AZ.

+# DynamoDB
+DynamoDB is a key-value and document database(NoSQL) which can guarantee consistent reads adn writes at any scales.
+Features
+* Fully managed
+* Multiregion
+* Multimaster
+* Durable Database
+* Built-in Security
+* Backup and restore
+* In-Memory caching
+For reads, it provides
+* Eventual Consistent Reads(Default).
+In this mode, data is returned immediately but data can be inconsistent.
+Copies of data will be generally consistent in 1 sec.
+* Strongly Consistent Reads.
+In this mode, data return will wait until data in consistent.
+Data will never be inconsistent but latency will be higher.
+Copies of data will be consistent with a guarantee of 1 sec.

+Provisoned Capacity can be customized
+All data are stored on SSD storage and spread across 3 different regions.

+Terms in DynamoDB
+Row is called _ITEM_
+column is called _attribute_
+Primary Key consists of Partition Key and Sort Key

+# AWS CloudFormation
+CloudFormation is a templeting language that defines AWS resources to be provided.
+Automating the creation of resource via code.
+It is to implement the idea of *Infrastructure as Code* (loC)
+## What is loC
+loC is the process of managing and provisioning computer data centers through machine-readable definition files(like YAML, JSON files) rather than physical hardware configuration or interactive configuration tools(no manual configuration!)

+### Use Case with a MineCraft Server
+People pay a monthly subscription and AWS runs a MineCraft server.
+They choose where they want and what size of the server they want to run.
+These inputs can be taken by an AWS lambda to create a new Cloudformation stack.
+Another Lambda can send people the email of their new Minecraft Server IP address and details.

+## Formats
+1. JSON, JSON just came first
+1. YAML, YAML is more concise comparing with JSON by skipping curvy brackets.